 Negative stored flow occurs when a reservoir's physical contents are increasing at a rate greater than the amount of storage accruing to the reservoir's storage water right.
 For example, when the outflow from Ririe Reservoir is shut to zero and Ririe Reservoir is physically storing water when there isn't sufficient natural flow to fill its water right priority, this will result in a negative stored value at the end of the reach immediately below Ririe Dam.
 Let's assume the American Falls Reservoir water right (which is senior to the Ririe Reservoir water right) has not completely filled.
-If the outflow for the Ririe Reservoir was zero, and the Ririe Reservoir contents were increasing by 100 acre-feet (or 50 cfs) per day, the remaining natural flow at the end of the Ririe reach would be 50 cfs (accrued to the downstream senior American Falls Reservoir storage right) and the storage flow at the end of the Ririe reach would be shown as -50 cfs in the water right accounting because natural flow belonging to the American Falls Reservoir water right was not physically released from Ririe Dam to be allowed to flow down and physically be captured in American Falls Reservoir and was instead physically captured in Ririe Reservoir.
+If the outflow for the Ririe Reservoir water right, the remaining natural flow at the end of the Ririe reach would be 50 cfs (accrued to the downstream senior American Falls Reservoir storage right) and the storage flow at the end of the Ririe reach would be shown as -50 cfs in the water right accounting because natural flow belonging to the American Falls Reservoir water right was not physically released from Ririe Dam to be allowed to flow down and physically be captured in American Falls Reservoir and was instead physically captured in Ririe Reservoir.